Student See Savannah

 can relax and enjoy their tour of the city's attractions with a professional guide and agenda

-geared to the students’ ages and interest.
+geared to the students' ages and interests.

 What is included?